 Thank you to our partners

-We’re grateful for the incredibly selfless organizations who are helping us reach our goal of 250,000 acts of kindness.
+We’re grateful for the incredibly selfless organizations who helped us reach our goal of 250,000 acts of kindness.
 When we come together, we can make a positive difference in the lives of our friends, family members, strangers and in our neighborhoods.

 The Kennedy Krieger Institute is a Baltimore-based non-profit that aims to improve the lives of children and young adults with pediatric developmental disabilities and disorders of the brain.
 Learn More